neofright/rockbox-music-sync/README.md

 Pay attention to `$mp3_dir` and `$flac_dir` as well as the destination paths in function `normal_run`

 I recommend thoroughly reading the script before attempting to adapt it to your use case as this repo is more of a dump than a maintained project.

+**EDIT: After discovering the fantastic [oggenc](https://github.com/spr/Oggify) by Scott Robertson I thoroughly recommend using this instead!!**